w3c/wai-conformance-model-test/site/src/content/exhibits/music/record.md

 ---
 title: Broken Record
-description: A 78 RPM vinyl record with a chunk cut out from one side.
+imageDescription: A 78 RPM vinyl record with a chunk cut out from one side.
 image: "@/assets/images/exhibits/music/mick-haupt-SvTyJZEsBQM-unsplash.jpg"
 ---